chrisaddessi/dns-sinkhole-ap/README.md

 ## Other Features
 ### Web Portal Management
-There is a web portal to manage the DNS-sinkhole AP (Access Point) name at the gateway on port 8080.
+There is a web portal to manage the dns-sinkhole AP (Access Point) name at the gateway on port 8080.
 ```
 192.168.1.254:8080
 ```